 13News Now (WVEC) is made up of storytellers, innovators, content creators, and idea generators.
 We stand for passion: passion for our people, passion in our product, and, above all, passion in our community.
 We value honesty, accuracy, and solutions.
-We serve as the local ABC affiliate for Hampton Roads and northeastern North Carolina.
+We serve as the ABC affiliate for Hampton Roads and northeastern North Carolina.
 We strive for interaction with our audience and constantly are working on our presentation so that you have the best experience when consuming our products.
 Whether on air, online, or on the go, we are everywhere you go.
-Digitally we lead the market by more than a million actions over our nearest competitor.
 We invite you to join the conversation with us and help us tell the Stories of Now.

 13News Now (WVEC) is owned and operated by TEGNA Inc., an innovative media company that serves the greater good of its communities.
 Across platforms, TEGNA delivers relevant and trusted content by telling empowering stories, conducting impactful investigations and providing innovative and unparalleled solutions for advertisers through TEGNA Marketing Solutions.
 For more information, visit www.TEGNA.com.

 Mission and Coverage Priorities